-Why is there so many (direct) traffic showing in your Google Analytics?
+Why is there so much (direct) traffic showing in your Google Analytics?

-This post will help you determine what is causing this unexpected traffic and most importantly how to clean it from your reports so you can have accurate analytics.
+This post will help you determine what is causing this unexpected traffic and most importantly, how to clean it from your reports to give you accurate analytics.

 This post focuses only on direct traffic from bots.
 For spam of any type (referral, keyword, page, etc) follow this other guide.

 Possible causes of unexpected direct traffic

 I will split the common reasons of spikes in direct traffic into relevant and irrelevant sources.